pubnub/pubnub-mcp-server/resources/sdk_docs/swift_overview.md

 `
 ```

-Create a Subscription and listeners:
+Create a Subscription and set up listeners:

 ```
 1import SwiftUI